Madscieh/SnakeFini/README.md

 # SnakeFini
- A Snake game based on the versions from CSimmonsCs and CodeMonkey.
+ A Snake game based on the versions from CSimmonsCS and CodeMonkey.
 Created for educational purposes.